California Elementary Mathematics and Science Professional Learning Initiative (CEMSPLI)

 The partners are documenting best practices and instituting continuous improvement processes while also developing directed study materials which can be shared with new teachers and other districts.
 Desired outcomes were determined by laddering back from required and aspirational high school outcomes used to define the foundations that are needed in TK–6.

-Learn how to use evidence-based practices based on neuroscientific research to create an effective brain-based lesson.
+Utilize evidence-based practices based on research in neuroscience and psychology to create an effective brain-based lesson.
 As a student, you will:

 - Identify the anatomy and functional areas of the brain.